Ostap Veresai: Popularity

 Ostap Veresai with his wife.
 Photo taken in 1873 during the Archeological Congress in Kyiv.

 Veresai first attracted the attention of Zhemchuzhnikov during his Sabbatical in Ukraine between 1852 and 1856.
 The painter visited the Galagan estate in Sokyryntsi, Ternopil Oblast, where Veresai was married and lived at the time.
 After their meeting, Zhemchuzhnikov and Veresai became friends.

-In 1871, Pavlo Galagan took Veresai to Kiev for the opening of the "Pavlo Galagan Collegium" to introduce the kobzar from Sokyryntsi to his guests.
+In 1871, Hryhoriy Galagan took Veresai to Kiev for the opening of the "Pavlo Galagan Collegium" to introduce the kobzar from Sokyryntsi to his guests.
 Veresai had, up until that moment, only performed in a village setting.
 It is possible that it is on this trip Mykola Lysenko recorded the melodies of dumas (sung epic poems) and songs which became the basis for his monograph The characteristics of musical peculiarities of Ukrainian dumas and songs performed by the kobzar Veresai.
 The ethnographer Pavlo Chubinsky also recorded almost all of the texts to the songs and dumas which Veresai had in his repertoire.

 In 1873, the directors of the Southwestern Branch of the Imperial Russian Geographic Society, chaired by Galagan, held an unscheduled meeting of the Society at Galagan's request with the goal of introducing Veresai to its members as an example of ancient Ukrainian poetic works.
 At the meeting, which was attended by 28 members and 60 invited guests, the following papers were read: